 Unfortunately, the death of a person can lead to disputes over his or her Will or estate.
 Whatever the size of the estate, there is always the possibility of complex, emotional and drawn-out disputes regarding contesting a Will.
 There might be a challenge to a person’s Will on the basis that he or she lacked capacity at the time he or she made the Will or where a Will hasn’t been made, the laws of intestacy may fail to protect the family of the deceased.
 Whatever your situation, we are here for you.

-Our wills and probate litigation team understand that when a person dies it is an emotive and emotional time for their family members, so we will deal with your case with sympathy and understanding.
+Our wills and probate litigation team understand that when a person dies it is an emotive and emotional time for their family members so that we will deal with your case with sympathy and understanding.
 We also recognise that litigation can be stressful and expensive and therefore our dispute resolution lawyers in Norfolk and London have a wealth of experience in resolving disputes through alternative dispute resolution methods.
 We often find mediation is a successful way to resolve a contested probate dispute.

 Disputes we’ve settled